sam-k0/GML-Modding-SDK/README.md

 Yep.
 This is (becoming) an extension for making games made in GameMaker moddable!

 You will be able to mod any game that includes this extension in runtime via DLL-injection.
-## I want to make my game moddable!
+## (Game Developer) I want to make my game moddable!
 How?
 Currently, it is as easy as drag-and dropping the extension package (which can be found in the releases tab) onto the GameMaker IDE window and importing everything

-## I want to mod a game using this SDK!
+## (Modder) I want to mod a game using this SDK!
 This requires you to understand C++.
-I made a namespace called gml:: which holds the functions from GameMaker.
+I made a namespace called `gml::` which holds the functions from GameMaker.

 The APIENTRY functions contains a method called `executePatching()` which gets called on-injection of the DLL.
 You can either put your code there OR create a thread that runs the code parallel to the game.